khadas/krescue/docs/README_how_to_write_os_images_to_emmc_sd.md

-# HOW TO write os images to emmc
+# HOW TO write os images to emmc or sd

-we have many ways write kresq/xz/gz/zst/raw images to emmc
+we have many ways write kresq/xz/gz/zst/raw images to emmc or sd

 ## linux shell + write from host machine to sbc